-The new European-wide campaign Y Vote are working hard to encourage young people to make informed choices at the upcoming European Parliament elections.
+The new European-wide campaign Y Vote is working hard to encourage young people to make informed choices at the upcoming European Parliament elections.

-The chairwoman of Y Vote Utrecht, Lisette Mijnen, was about to let me into what she had described to me as a very ugly building.
+The chairwoman of Y Vote Utrecht (The Netherlands), Lisette Mijnen, was about to let me into what she had described to me as a very ugly building.
 While I was standing on the wet cobblestones waiting for her to open the door, I looked at the square building that from the outside, it truly seemed uninspiring – like most places available for youth organisations.

-The door to the building opened and a blonde, young woman introduced herself as Lisette.
+The door to the building opened and Mijnen introduced herself.
 She showed me inside and we walked through some of the rooms, Y Vote uses from time to time to discuss and organise upcoming events.
-In the first room, a water leak has damaged the orange walls in one of the corners and broken furniture lay on the floor, so I wasn’t surprised when Lisette Mijnen told me, that the board often would choose to meet up at cafes or in the library.
-After a quick look in the orange room, Lisette led the way to the first floor, where the organisation AEGEE has their office.
+In the first room, a water leak has damaged the orange walls in one of the corners and broken furniture lay on the floor, so I wasn’t surprised when Mijnen told me, that the board often would choose to meet up at cafes or in the library.
+After a quick look in the orange room, Mijnen led the way to the first floor, where the organisation AEGEE has their office.
 A much friendlier place with a few people working among a lot of stuff and postcards from all over the world, and the AEGEE-logo with the same colour and stars as the European Union.
 But even though AEGEE receive fund money from the European Youth Foundation for a range of activities, Y Vote’s convention on youth and the world is the only event in the campaign supported financially by the EU through Erasmus+.

-“It is voluntary, so the work has to be both funny and effective,” she said.
+“It is voluntary, so the work has to be both fun and effective,” she said.

 “The problem is that we don’t know exactly how many young people vote.
 In the Netherlands, there’s a voters’ secret, so you can’t monitor how many young people is actually voting, but according to surveys only 18 percent of the youth voted last time, which is low compared to other countries.”

-The final stop on our route in the city centre of Utrecht is Winkel van Sinkel, that is the second location for Y Vote Utrecht’s upcoming festival and the one, Lisette Mijnen likes the most.
+The final stop on our route in the city centre of Utrecht is restaurant and bar Winkel van Sinkel, that is the second location for Y Vote Utrecht’s upcoming festival and the one Mijnen likes the most.
 The place is in complete contrast from the place we started, and the chairwoman looks forward to all the things that are going to take place there.
-But even if they don’t work out, Lisette Mijnen has no regrets.
+But even if they don’t work out, Mijnen has no regrets.

 “Even if the events are not successful, I still think the work is worth it.
-We are already being professional compared to professionals”
+We are already being professionally compared to professionals”.

 Leave your comments, thoughts and suggestions in the box below.
 Take note: your response is moderated.